Cuba is Not Its Beaches or Its Whores

 El Mago was born when Fidel croaked

-On the inauguration day of El Mago, a coffee shop/bar we found by chance while roaming through the colonial streets of Trinidad, Castro slipped into his wooden pajamas (or so they said he did… we and a lot of Cubans think he was dead long before that).
+On the inauguration day of El Mago, a coffee shop/bar we found by chance while roaming through the colonial streets of Trinidad, Castro slipped into his wooden pajamas (or so they said he did… a lot of Cubans and we think he was dead long before that).

 Photo: LaPhoenikera.com

-Carlos Duffay, one of the owners of the place, remembers that everyone and their mother was at the opening party.
+Carlos Duffay, one of the place’s owners, remembers that everyone and their mother were at the opening party.
 At the climax of the night, the fuzz showed up to cut them off because it was a public display of disrespect to Castro.
-Carlos and his associates argued that they didn’t know but still cops took their license to operate and didn’t give back until nine days after.
+Carlos and his associates argued that they didn’t know, but the cops still took their license to operate and didn’t give it back until nine days after.

 Photo: LaPhoenikera.com

-This is a well-thought spot that inspires you to do several things at the same time: sit and prattle the whole afternoon, inspect every corner, every photo, the drawings or writings on the wall.
-Maybe (like in Cortazar’s Hopscotch), play “cyclops” with a special person, meet someone you hadn’t seen in a long time or simply –which is my case–, people watch.
+This is a well-thought-out spot that inspires you to do several things at the same time: sit and prattle the whole afternoon, inspect every corner, every photo, and the drawings or writings on the wall.
+Maybe (like in Cortazar’s Hopscotch), play “cyclops” with a special person, meet someone you haven’t seen in a long time, or simply—which is my case—people watch.

 Photo: LaPhoenikera.com

 Meeting Carlos and Melia was pretty dope.
-Carlos because he’s a young artist/entrepreneur that’s making his mark in his city (it’s the only place where you can hear EDM and reggaetón is banned), he’s transparent, loves to talk and share his humanity.
-Melia is kind of La Maga, she’s the most filter-less person I’ve met in a while and her sex stories are fucking hillars!
+Carlos because he’s a young artist/entrepreneur making his mark in his city (it’s the only place where you can hear EDM and reggaetón is banned).
+He’s transparent, loves to talk, and shares his humanity.
+Melia is La Maga, she’s the most filter-less person I’ve met in a while, and her sex stories are fucking pillars!
 We learned from her that Cuban women have the “whore seal” on their foreheads because the government has made a point to export that vision of its women.

 Photo: LaPheonikera.com

-El Mago is the concept of a group of friends (Laura Vaillant, Lyhan Arango y Yilien Moje) that started in 2016 with a few hundred dollars borrowed from friends and family.
-There are two things on the menu that’ll make your eyes roll back with ecstasy: the Baracoa coffee, a multilevel swirl of frappéd yummy black brew with chocolate, and the Canchánchara, a concoction made of honey, lime juice and aguardiente that initially the Mambises used as a remedy for respiratory ailments.
-My sickness was sobriety, so I had a few just to make sure I didn’t get too sick.
-The few I had though, had a slight variation… ice and soda water.
+El Mago is the concept of a group of friends (Laura Vaillant, Lyhan Arango, and Yilien Moje) that started in 2016 with a few hundred dollars borrowed from friends and family.
+Two things on the menu make your eyes roll back with ecstasy: the Baracoa coffee, a multilevel swirl of frappéd yummy black brew with chocolate, and the Canchánchara, a concoction made of honey, lime juice, and aguardiente that initially the Mambises used as a remedy for respiratory ailments.
+My sickness was sobriety, so I had a few to make sure I didn’t get too sick.
+The few I had had a slight variation… ice and soda water.

-Carlos and Melia recommended La Botija for dinner (order an Ensalada Campesina, it’s super fucking weird, and share the spaghetti if you order one, it’s huge!), then we would convene at a later time at La Cueva, a cave of wonders where one practices all kinds deeds.
-Melia hangs out at the café and is Carlos’ roomie, she’s a trained violinist and also waits tables at a fancy joint in Trinidad.
+Carlos and Melia recommended La Botija for dinner (order an Ensalada Campesina, it’s super fucking weird, and share the spaghetti if you request one, it’s ginormous!), then we would convene later at La Cueva, a cave of wonders where one practices all kinds of deeds.
+Melia hangs out at the café and is Carlos’ roomie; she’s a trained violinist and waits tables at a fancy joint in Trinidad.
 Carlos traded engineering for photography and makes the meanest Chancháncara ever!
-We had a genuine connection, nothing transactional about it.
+We had a genuine connection, but there was nothing transactional about it.
 There was a lot of learning, especially for us since we’re used to discard things, even good ideas.

 Photo: LaPhoenikera.com

-They mentioned that murals and street art aren’t accepted as much, although there is some around the city.
+They mentioned that murals and street art aren’t accepted as much, although there are some around the city.
 Carlos says that murals are frequently covered because the city is still very conservative.
-There are murals, but there are plenty covered by a mediocre layer of paint.
+There are murals, but a mediocre layer of paint covers plenty.

 Photo: LaPhoenikera.com